zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-The result is a solenoidal phasor field, which is consistent with the Maxwell equations for linear, isotropic, homogeneous, source-free media.
+The result is a solenoidal phasor field, which is consistent with the Maxwell equations in linear, isotropic, homogeneous, source-free media.

 Similarly, the magnetic field can be determined using Equations 17.2.2, 17.13, 17.17, 17.19, and 17.35: